-- Retirement account, if the trust is listed as a beneficiary
+- Retirement account, if the trust is a beneficiary

-- Life insurance, if the trust is listed as a beneficiary
+- Life insurance, if the trust is a beneficiary

 As with anything in estate planning, there are several important considerations before putting an asset in trust or naming your trust as a beneficiary, so you’ll need to discuss your situation with your estate planning attorney.

 Other considerations before putting assets in a trust

 - What’s the cost of putting the asset in a trust?
 Is it worth the expected benefit?

 - What are the implications by retitling an asset in your own name into the name of a joint trust vs a revocable trust in your own name?

 - Is the goal probate avoidance or creditor/liability protection?
 A living trust can help with the former, but you may want to explore other ways to protect your assets such as an LLC, personal umbrella liability policy, or even an irrevocable trust